cd-athena/COCONUT/README.md

 The data available in COCONUT are presented and described in the following Table.
 The main.csv file is necessary to access the desired collec- tion of energy measurements and contains the information relative to each scenario, defined by the unique identification sequence
 ScenarioID.
 Each line in the main.csv file represents a different scenario for which one of the following collections of measurements have been made available.
-The first collection refers to the retrieval measurements, stored in the file Energy_details.csv, which contains measurements related to the current intensity (A) and download time (sec) for each scenario, both averaged over all retrieved segments.
+The first collection refers to the retrieval measurements for both Laptop and Smartphone, stored in the file Energy_details.csv, which contains measurements related to the current intensity (A) and download time (sec) for each scenario, both averaged over all retrieved segments.
 The second collection is contained in the  [ScenarioID]_details.csv and stored in scenario_details folder.
 Each CSV file represents a series of measurements for decoding+rendering with NIC disabled gathered by the multimeter during the reproduction.
 These measurements are then grouped based on the streaming time ST and averaged on a second-basis, excluding the first 3 seconds since the measurements are biased by the player initialization.
 Whereas
 PM is available for both devices and refers to the current intensity measured by the multimeter, the last 5 columns, namely PN, GPU_T, GPU_D, GPU_R, and GPU_CPU, are only available for the laptop, as outcome by [Nvitop](https://pypi.org/project/nvitop/0.2.5.1/)  and [Psutil](https://pypi.org/project/psutil/) .
+Note that for Smartphone, the second collection includes only ST and PM since Nvitop and Psutil cannot run on the Smartphone.
+In addition to the data presented above, for each video content and frame, we provide PSNR, VMAF, SI and TI values in the file content_details folder.

 ![Structure of the CSV files in COCONUT](assets/tb.png)

-In addition to the data presented above, for each video content and frame, we provide PSNR, VMAF, SI and TI values in the file content_details folder.